This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Highly processed food additives can be harder to break down, such as CMC and P80.
 While most research shows they are generally safe in tiny quantities, some research suggests these ingredients may have effects on microbiota in the gut and might possibly increase inflammation and affect metabolic processes by altering the gut barrier.

 The good news is that emulsifiers are often only used in small amounts in foods.
-Still, if you experience any side effects when eating processed foods that contain emulsifiers, consider decreasing your dosage or consulting with your doctor.
+Still, if you experience any side effects when eating processed foods that contain emulsifiers, consider decreasing your dosage or consulting with your healthcare professional.

 Generally speaking, it’s best to emphasize whole foods in your diet that do not contain any additives, so this is a smart habit no matter how well you tolerate emulsifiers.